Skip to main content

 Review before anything moves forward

-The faster path still needs clear approval.
+The clearer path still needs approval.

 Product details are checked before they are treated as approved.
 Drafts are checked before they are used.